SkyMiles: Former partnerships

 In addition to the air miles, SkyMiles can be redeemed and even earned on SkyMiles cruises but that is actually a separate company.
-Miles maybe used and accrued on Delta Vacations but that is also a separate company although Delta is the parent company.
+Miles may be used and accrued on Delta Vacations but that is also a separate company although Delta is the parent company.

 Medallion status

 Delta offers four published tiers of elite status within the SkyMiles program.
-These are known as Medallion statuses and can be achieved by flying a certain number of Medallion Qualification Miles (MQM) or Medallion Qualification Segments (MQS) between January 1 and December 31 each year.
-Beginning in 2014, a certain number of Medallion Qualification Dollars (MQD) is required for the US members in addition to either the MQM or the MQS requirement.
+These are known as Medallion statuses and previously were achieved by flying a certain number of Medallion Qualification Miles (MQM) or Medallion Qualification Segments (MQS) between January 1 and December 31 each year.
+Beginning in 2014, a certain number of Medallion Qualification Dollars (MQD) was required for the US members in addition to either the MQM or the MQS requirement.

+In September 2023, Delta announced a major change in how Medallion status would be earned beginning in 2024 (earning for status in 2025).
+MQM and MQS were abolished in favor of a simpler structure relying only on MQD to earn status, and new ways to earn MQD were created, including spending on the co-branded SkyMiles American Express credit cards.

 Delta Private Jets Card holders receive Diamond Medallion tier status.